alena-zayts/LLMs_for_integers_addition/README.md

 ```

 #### Solution steps
-Given to numbers for addition:
+Given two numbers for addition:

 1. Create the described prompt
    (see `solution1_few_shot_with_python/prompt_generation.py`)